Skip to main content

 4) Thermal Insulation

 Thermal insulation helps reflect heat away from your home, which keeps your metal roof cool.
 The most popular type of thermal insulation for metal roofs is fiberglass batting.
 Fiberglass batting is made from glass fibers bonded together with resin.
 You can install the batting in various ways, including rolled, blown-in, or sprayed.
+(It’s the pink stuff that we all envision when someone talks about insulation!)

 5) Apply a Cool Coating